 Part 3 – Demolition and retaining wall construction process

 This post is the third in a series covering the construction of an elegant but practical front entry.
-In this post, we look at retaining wall construction and how, once again, the quality and durability is in the preparation and foundation.
-Let’s take a look at the original wall on the left to compare with what was created on the right.
+We look at retaining wall construction and how, once again, the quality and durability is in the preparation and foundation.
+Take a look at the original wall on the left.
+Now compare that with what was created on the right.

-The original wall had a strange slope down to very narrow steps to the walkway.
+The original wall had a strange slope down to very narrow steps.
 The stairs entered onto the driveway pretty close to the foundation of the house.
-The new wall was made level increasing the number of steps to the walkway to provide a flat walking surface.
+We increased the number of steps to the walkway to ensure the wall was level.
+This provided a flat walking surface.

 The first thing we did was call Dig Safe to mark the utilities.
-Once we had an idea of where the lines were, we removed the existing wall and cut back the asphalt driveway to allow for excavation for the new wall footing.
+Once the lines were marked, we removed the existing wall and cut back the asphalt driveway to allow for excavation for the new wall footing.
 Excavating the old wall had to be a careful process so that we could find all underground utilities that may be in area of excavation.

-As we did with the landing, we also needed to dig and remove all organic soils at base of wall and then remove large landscape plants as needed for later transplanting back into the new redesigned garden area.
-We also needed to excavate 4 to 5 feet behind wall to allow for a geogrid soil reinforcement and drainage system behind wall.
-Geogrid reinforcements used in conjunction with the soil, enable the soil to be more stabilized than it would in its unreinforced state.
-Walls that are 4 feet or taller require permitting and the city requires an approved engineered plan.
+As we did with the landing, we also needed to dig and remove all organic soils at base of the wall.
+We then removed large landscape plants as needed for later transplanting back into the new redesigned garden area.
+We also needed to excavate 4 to 5 feet behind wall to allow for a geogrid soil reinforcement and drainage system.
+Geogrid reinforcements used in conjunction with the soil, enable the soil to be more stabilized than it would in its non-reinforced state.
+The city requires a permit and an approved engineering plan for all walls that are 4 feet or taller.

 Our plan shows two Brussels Block Stones to start below grade with a crushed stone compacted footing below that.
-Once again, the foundation needs to be set on non-organic soils with a minimum of 6 to 8 inches.
+Once again, we need to set the foundation on non-organic soils with a minimum of 6 to 8 inches.
 This means the excavation is around 18 to 24 inches below finish grade.
 We use a laser level to shoot grades and verify these measurements.

 Since the the driveway area where the wall is being constructed is not level, we must step the wall to allow for the grade change.
 Walls should be built level with stepping rather than building a sloping wall.

 Once all the excavation is complete, we install 1.5 inches of crushed angular stone for the footing base to a depth of 6 to 8 inches.
-The stone must be compacted.
+We then compact the stone.

 Next we build a form with flexible PVC board.
 This form will be set level on top of the crushed stone base and secured with pins.
 The top of the form represents the level pad and bottom of our first stones.
 This is a tedious and time consuming process, but will make substantial forward progress later.

-Once the forms are set and secure, we install three quarter inches of gravel to bring footing up to grade.
+Once the forms are set and secure, we install three quarter inches of gravel to bring the footing up to grade.
 Water and plate compaction ensures footing is fully compacted and there will be no further settling.
-A final level of stone dust of less than one inch is used to level the base.
+We level the base with a final level of stone dust of less than one inch.
 This is then hand tamped and screeded to leave a perfectly level base.

 Retaining wall construction can now begin

-As the base layer of stones are set, we vary the size of the stones as this particular block has three different sizes to avoid joints lining up with each other as wall height builds.
+We vary the size of the stones as the base layer of stones are set.
+This particular block has three different sizes to avoid joints lining up with each other as wall height builds.
 Multiple base stones are set and then checked with a four foot level to make sure they are perfect.
 Any flaws in this base course will be multiplied as the wall height increases.
-A 3 foot 4 by 4 block of wood is used along with sledge hammer to smash the blocks into submission as needed.
+A 3 foot 4 x 4 block of wood is used along with sledge hammer to smash the blocks into submission as needed.
 These blocks must be dead level side to side and front to back!

-After the first course is installed consecutive layers can be stacked, there is a modular wall adhesive that is used to secure the next layers, alignment is key before adhesive sets up.
+After the first course is installed, we begin stacking consecutive layers.
+We secure the next layers with a modular wall adhesive.
+Alignment is key before adhesive sets up.
 We must pay attention to the plan as the structural integrity of the wall requires it.
 There are multiple structural elements going on behind the wall too.